dtcenter/MET/met/docs/Users_Guide/appendixA.rst

 		"file_type = GRIB2;"

-To keep them named this way, add "file_type = GRIB2;" to all the MET configuration files (i.e. Grid-Stat, MODE, and so on) that you use:
+To keep the files named this as they are, add "file_type = GRIB2;" to all the MET configuration files (i.e. Grid-Stat, MODE, and so on) that you use:

 .. code-block:: none